Need a career change? Here’s how to make it happen

 First: Consider your options before accepting

-One of the first things you should do before you get started with this whole process is, of course, to consider what you actually want to do.
+One of the first things you should do before you get started with this whole process of a career change is, of course, to consider what you actually want to do.
 That way, you can make a few preparations before you quit your current job and may enjoy a bit of extra security.

 It does help to have something lined up before quitting, in general, as it will make you come across a lot more confident when you’re looking for something new.
 You won’t be desperately looking for a job in order to cover your bills, in other words, and can enjoy the feeling of job hunting simply because you want to – and not because you have to.